-- Careless or inconsiderate driving causing injury or death: - The penalty is up to three months in prison or a fine up to \$4,500 and automatic disqualification for at least six months - If you were speeding or breaking road rules and caused injury, you will be charged with "aggravated careless use of a vehicle causing injury" which has a \$10,000 fine and automatic disqualification for at least one year - Dangerous or reckless driving means to drive a vehicle recklessly or in a way that is or could be dangerous to the public generally or to any individual. - The penalty is up to three months in prison or a fine up to \$4,500 and automatic disqualification for at least six months - The penalties are much higher if someone is injured or killed as a result of the dangerous or reckless driving - Failing to stop or remain stopped when required by an enforcement officer: - The amount of time you will be disqualified for depends on how many times your have committed this offence, ranging from six months for a first offence to two years, and up to three months in prison for the third or more offence. - Failure to stop after an accident: if you are directly or indirectly involved in an accident you have to stop to check if anyone has been injured and help. - Unless you were not aware that an accident occurred or had a reasonable excuse for not stopping, the maximum penalty is up to three months in prison or a fine up to \$4,500 and automatic disqualification for at least six months
+- Careless or inconsiderate driving causing injury or death: - The penalty is up to three months in prison or a fine up to \$4,500 and automatic disqualification for at least six months - If you were speeding or breaking road rules and caused injury, you will be charged with "aggravated careless use of a vehicle causing injury" which has a \$10,000 fine and automatic disqualification for at least one year - Dangerous or reckless driving means to drive a vehicle recklessly or in a way that is or could be dangerous to the public generally or to any individual. - The penalty is up to three months in prison or a fine up to \$4,500 and automatic disqualification for at least six months

-- The penalties are much higher if someone is injured or killed in the accident - If you're involved in an accident and a police officer or someone else involved asks, you must give them: Your name and address, the name and address of the vehicle owner (if you're not the owner), and the vehicle registration number. - The penalty for not giving this information is a fine up to \$5.000
+- If someone is injured because of reckless driving, the penalty is up to five years in prison or a fine up to \$20,000 and automatic disqualification for at least one year. - If the reckless driving causes death, the maximum imprisonment increases to ten years. - Failing to stop or remain stopped when required by an enforcement officer: - The amount of time you will be disqualified for depends on how many times you have committed this offence, ranging from six months for a first offence, two years for a second offence, and up to three months in prison for the third or more offence - Failure to stop after an accident: if you are directly or indirectly involved in an accident you have to stop to check if anyone has been injured and help. - Unless you were not aware that an accident occurred or had a reasonable excuse for not stopping, the maximum penalty is up to three months in prison or a fine up to \$4,500 and automatic disqualification for at least six months - The amount of time you will be disqualified for depends on how many times you have committed this offence, ranging from six months for a first offence, two years for a second offence, and up to three months in prison for the third or more offence - If you're involved in an accident and a police officer or someone else involved asks, you must give them: Your name and address, the name and address of the vehicle owner (if you're not the owner), and the vehicle registration number - The penalty for not giving this information is a fine up to \$10,000